 Please share your tributes, memories, photographs, reflections, and stories with us by email: firstname.lastname@example.org or tag us on social media.

 The CAISO team knows how much Colin meant to so many people around the world.
-We invite you to share with us for the upcoming activities dedicated to him.
+We invite you to share with us so we can share here on the website and for our CAISO archives.

 CAISO: Sex and Gender Justice is heartbroken to announce that our beautiful, intrepid, and tireless founder, Colin Robinson, passed away on March 4th2021 in Washington D.C. after a protracted battle with cancer.
 He was 59 years old.